Ship live translations

 2500 |

-Buffer VAD commits for this duration before translating (ms)—merges short speech fragments into coherent chunks. |
+Buffer VAD commits for this many milliseconds before translating, merging short fragments into coherent chunks. |

 stability_timeout_ms |

-Wait for stable partial text (unchanged) before translating if VAD doesn’t fire (ms). |
+Wait this long for partial transcript text to stabilize (stop changing) before translating if VAD doesn't fire. |

 tts_segment_pause_ms |